metastable-void/alarkhabil-server/README.md

-# Al Arkhabil server software
+# Al Arkhabil API server

-Web app for the independent thought publication platform.
+API (backend) server for the independent thought publication platform.

-## API documentation
+## About this API

 * Strings are always in UTF-8.
 * Maximum post size in Markdown is 100kB.